 8 May 2018 - A multi-media campaign has helped CABI and partner agencies in Tanzania improve food security in Tanzania by encouraging thousands of farmers to adopt improved legume technologies including ways to produce healthier and more profitable crops of common bean and soybean.

-The CABI-led project, funded by the International Development Research Centre, reached more than 600,000 farming family members during a 28-month campaign that included radio programmes, comics, social media, and text messaging.
+The project was jointly led by Farm Radio International (FRI), the Africa Fertilizer and Agribusiness Partnership (AFAP) and CABI.
+It is funded by the International Development Research Centre and reached more than 600,000 farming family members during a 28-month campaign that included radio programmes, comics, social media, and text messaging.

 The Scaling-up Improved Legume Technologies (SILT) campaign was delivered in the Northern and Southern Highlands of Tanzania and, after an extensive research process, demonstrates that a collaborative multi-media campaign can work to change farming practices and improve food security.